swarmbase/swarmbase/README.md

 # CollabSwarm

 ![Collaborative Editing Example](docs/collaborative-editing.gif)
-_Share react stores between multiple clients using eventually-consistent CRDTs!_
+_Share react stores between multiple clients (works on both browsers and servers) using eventually-consistent CRDTs!_

 Implementing collaborative real-time applications can be very difficult and error prone.
 CollabSwarm is a fully-baked real-time application data store built using CRDTs and